kyracho/RPN-Calculator/README.md

 # RPN-Calculator

-Perform calculations using Reverse Polish Notation (RPN) on your Apple watch.

-After creating this app, I discovered that there are already existing RPN calculator apps for the Apple Watch.
+After creating this RPN calculator, I discovered that there are already existing RPN calculator apps for the Apple Watch.

 For that reason, you probably won't find this specific app on the Apple Store.